BYU-ITC-210/BYU-ITC-210.github.io/HW1-CLI.md

 Like most assignments in this class, you will likely use web sources to help you find answers.
 For example, you might use a Google or Bing search to find the right command-line for a particular task.

 ***
+## Preparation

+To complete this assignment you will need a Linux/Bash command-line and Git to be installed. **Follow steps 1 and 2 of Lab 1 to get everything installed properly.** Then come back to complete this homework.

+***
 ## Part 1: Linux Command-Line

 The goal of this assignment is to have you learn and practice various Linux commands.
 Note that you may use these commands at different points in each term.
 Specifically, after this assignment you will be able to use the following commands: